East Champaran district: Someshwar Nath Mandir, Areraj

 Someshwar Nath Mahadev Mandir is a well established temple situated in Areraj.
 The significant divinity of the heavenly temple is of Lord Shiva.
 Explorers and pilgrims of Lord Shiva go to the holy place from India as well as from Nepal.
-The merriments on the event of an occasional reasonable known as Shrawani Mela, during July and August, are really pleasant.
-There are numerous different temples nearby around and thus just, Areraj is known as the holy place of East Champaran.
+The merriments on the event of an occasional reasonable known as Shrawani Mela, during July and August.
+There are numerous different temples nearby around and thus just Areraj is known as the holy place of East Champaran.